ianengelbrecht/image-barcode-extractor/README.md

-# LACMIP Type Specimen Barcode Reader
+# LACMIP Image Barcode Reader
-Reads barcodes from images, originally designed for the LACMIP IMLS 2019 grant project.
+Reads and renames image files containing barcoded LACMIP specimen labels.

 Documentation for how this script was used can be found in the [here in the LACMIP EMu Handbook](https://lacmip.github.io/emu/documentation/imaging/).